varunkumardev/amitmerchant1990.github.io/_posts/2019-4-15-attribute-casting-laravel.md

 }
 ```

 But starting with Laravel 5, there's a more simpler way of doing the same.
 Eloquent provides a `$casts` property on your model using which you can convert attributes to common data types.
-You can acieve the above example like below.
+You can achieve the above example like below.

 ```php
 <?php